-Join Ben Long for an in-depth discussion in this video Working with raw files in Lightroom, Camera Raw, and Photoshop, part of Learn Photography: Shooting in Raw Mode.
+Join Ben Long for an in-depth discussion in this video Working with raw files in Lightroom, Camera Raw, and Photoshop, part of Exploring Photography: Shooting in Raw Mode.

 - Photoshop Camera Raw is a plug-in for Photoshop.…Comes pre-installed, and it's not something that you're…ever going to see in a menu anywhere.…Instead anytime you open a raw file in Photoshop…by using the open command or dropping a raw file…on the Photoshop icon, or launching into Photoshop…from Bridge, any of those normal, open operations…when performed on a raw file, will automatically…launch Photoshop Camera Raw inside of Photoshop.…Upon opening a raw file in Photoshop,…the Camera Raw window will pop up and Photoshop will…immediately perform an initial conversion of your image and…show it to you along with the Camera Raw editing controls.…

 Camera Raw is a very complete image editing environment.…For a lot of images, you can perform all the edits…that you want inside this one dialog box,…including saving out a file,…without ever actually venturing into Photoshop itself.…In fact as you work more with raw, you might find that…Camera Raw is your primary interface to Photoshop.…Photoshop itself can start to feel like an add-on…

 In this course, photographer and educator Ben Long shines a light on what it means to shoot in raw—and what it doesn't.
 Learn the benefits of shooting in raw, learn when your camera's RAW+JPEG mode makes more sense, and get insights into why some people prefer certain raw conversion software over others.

 - Understanding raw conversion

 - Working with raw files in popular photo-editing software

 - Reprocessing old raw images